Installation

 In collaboration with Felix Bonowski (clay), Vasili Macharadze (modeling)

-A 3D-modeled and CNC-milled pond invites visitors to navigate an uneven terrain within the gallery space.
-The work evokes the clay floors that, until recently, were common in domestic interiors, while simultaneously reflecting on human impact on ecological systems and the wider consequences of global warming.
+A 3D-modeled and CNC-milled clay floor invites visitors to navigate uneven terrain within the gallery space.
+This deliberate irregularity activates senses that are often overlooked in exhibition contexts, while simultaneously evoking the image of a parched, desiccated landscape.
+The work recalls clay floors once common in domestic interiors, and at the same time it reflects on humanity’s impact on ecological systems and the broader consequences of global warming.

-The piece is based on a 3D scan of the Bauhaus University Weimar campus garden pond.
+The installation is derived from a 3D scan of the rainwater garden at the Bauhaus University Weimar campus.
 This scan was digitally flattened and translated into CNC-milled clay tiles, each 5 cm thick and carved to a depth of 3.5 cm.
-This approach ensured both stability for walking and resilience of the tiles.
-Despite this, some tiles fractured during transportation and participatory events, underscoring the fragility inherent in the material and the theme.
+The tiles were designed to provide both stability for walking and durability; nevertheless, several fractured during transport and participatory events, underscoring the material’s inherent fragility and echoing the themes of the work.

 The clay originates from the surroundings of Weimar and remains unprocessed, making the tiles reusable in future works or ecological cycles.
 Visitors are invited to remove their shoes in order to experience the surface more directly and sensorially.